Back

 What’s the average class size that you would recommend to implement AP Project Based Learning?

 This program is designed for all teachers interested in PBL regardless of class size.
-During the study, the average class size was approximately 29 students.
+During the study, the average class size ranged from 25-30 students.
 That said, we understand that each school’s requirements for class size may vary.
+Strategies for implementing the projects with varying class sizes will be discussed during the AP Summer Institute and subsequent support sessions.

 Read more

-I teach AP U.S. Government and Politics, World History: Modern, or Environmental Science in a semester.
-Am I still eligible to participate in AP Project Based Learning?
+I teach my AP course in a semester.
+Am I still eligible to participate in the AP Project Based Learning Series?

 Although the projects in this series were designed for a yearlong course, participants who teach in a semester may still engage in this program.
-The support will be modified for participants whose AP U.S. Government and Politics, AP World History: Modern, or Environmental Science course is taught within a semester.
+The support will be modified for participants whose course is taught within a semester.
 Upon registration, note whether your course is on a yearlong or semester schedule.
-We’ll make sure that the program is tailored to your needs.

 Read more